-This article explains two options by which you can setup a home network between two computers.
-Two computers can either be connected directly or using a switch.
+This home network setup explains two options by which you can setup a home network between two computers.
+Networking computers at home can done by connecting directly or using a switch.
 The details of the same are explained below.

 Step 1 – Ensure that the computers which needs to be connected have network cards on it.
 It is recommended to purchase a gigabit network card for optimal performance.